Maine School of Ministry (MESOM)

 Course Objectives:

-This course is typical of graduate-level polity courses that meet requirements for a Member in Discernment or one seeking Privilege of Call to serve in an authorized ministry capacity on behalf of the UCC.
+This course is a focused version of polity courses that support requirements for a Member in Discernment or one seeking Privilege of Call to serve in an authorized ministry capacity on behalf of the United Church of Christ.

 Course Description: